PyMvs/StableDiffusionInference/README.md

 # StableDiffusionInference
-*To be able to run this previously you have to have your .ckpt model generated and fully functional with [Stable Diffusion](https://github.com/CompVis/stable-diffusion)*
+*To be able to run this previously you have to have your `.ckpt` model generated and fully functional with [Stable Diffusion](https://github.com/CompVis/stable-diffusion)*

-*StableDiffusionInference* is a reduced way to reproduce our previously saved models in [Hugging Face](https://huggingface.co/) without working on their online or local tool([NMKD Stable Diffusion GUI](https://nmkd.itch.io/t2i-gui)).
+*StableDiffusionInference* is a reduced way to reproduce our previously saved models in [Hugging Face](https://huggingface.co/) without working on their online or local tool ([NMKD Stable Diffusion GUI](https://nmkd.itch.io/t2i-gui)).
 In this way, we work locally thanks to download SD using [diffusers library](https://github.com/huggingface/diffusers/tree/main#new--stable-diffusion-is-now-fully-compatible-with-diffusers) without Google Drive or having any available space.

-In this example, I will use my dog (Urko) to show you all the process:
+In this example, I will use my dog *Urko* to show all the process:

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1A-ezqHDd37q3ga6Aqqn_mw9xFngAlDz4#scrollTo=1p7rlojPgOFW)

 ## Requirements
-You need it to update and install and run *Hugging Face*
+You need it to update, install and run *Hugging Face*

 ```python
 pip install diffusers==0.7.2